-A vital part of our women's studies program is activism.
+A vital part of our gender, sexuality, and women's studies program is activism.
 The Cornell community offers many opportunities for feminist activism and involvement in the surrounding community, including volunteering at places like local domestic violence shelters, anti-violence male coalitions, and organic local farms.

 Third Wave Resource Group and Harlan House

 Third Wave Resource Group (TWRG) serves as an on-campus resource for activism and support for third wave feminism for all members of, but not limited to, the Cornell community.
 As a resource group, they provide a safe atmosphere and community that will foster awareness of human rights and diversity issues.
 It is the goal of TWRG to serve as active agents in the promotion of third wave feminist ideals, bolster equality through volunteer work and education, and examine issues of race, gender, sexuality, and socioeconomic class through a feminist lens.